What is acid reflux?

 - Aim to drink small amounts frequently - Avoid drinking a lot in one sitting as this creates pressure in your belly and may trigger acid production.

-- Avoid late-night drinking - Assuming you will lie down soon afterward gravity will not be your friend.
+- Avoid late-night drinking - Assuming you will lie down soon afterward gravity will can act against you.

 - Stay in an upright position after drinking - In a similar vein, sitting upright can make reflux less likely as fluid will have to travel up into the esophagus against gravity.

-- Avoid strenuous exercise immediately after drinking - exercise diverts blood away from the digestive system meaning functions are not as optimal.
-Fancy moves and bending your body can cause acid to escape from your stomach.
-Instead, you could go for a light stroll.
+- Avoid strenuous exercise immediately after drinking - exercise diverts blood away from the digestive system.
+Fancy moves and bending your body can also cause acid to escape from your stomach.
+Instead, try going for a light stroll.